SmartTokenLabs/TokenScript/doc/design_paper.md

 If Pizza website doesn't upgrade, the user has to convert DAI to Ether first, then, purchase Pizza with a second transaction.
 Such a process is not only inconvenient, but lack atomicity, meaning that the user could have converted DAI to Ether trough the effort, only to fail the checkout since the Pizza is sold out, and ended up with additional Ethers that she has to deal with.

-It's worth noticing that the Pizza website cannot upgrade to support DAI without knowing how to discover the user's DAI balance (in order to not to to waste a transaction fee just to find the DAI balance is insufficient), how to construct a DAI withdraw transaction or DAI-Ether gateway transaction and make direct smart contract function calls to the DAI holding contract.
+It's worth noticing that the Pizza website cannot upgrade to support DAI without knowing how to discover the user's DAI balance[^balance-is-privacy] (to not to to waste a transaction fee just to find the DAI balance is insufficient), how to construct a DAI withdraw transaction or DAI-Ether gateway transaction and make direct smart contract function calls to the DAI holding contract.

+[^balance-is-privacy]: Eventually, the Pizza website would not only be oblivious about how to check balance, since TBML handles it, but also not possible to know the balance.
+This would require underlying blockchain's support, but ultimately cannot be done if we continue the current trend where website, who should care about business logic, also care about payment logic.

 Naturally, the Pizza website isn't in the best position to manage these payment-side details.
 TBML addreses this problem by